1998 UEFA Cup Winners' Cup final: Team selection

-Chelsea centre back Frank Sinclair and left back Graeme Le Saux were both sidelined for the final due to their calf injuries, causing player-manager Vialli to swap them with Michael Duberry, and Danny Granville, who had recovered from an abscess pain.
+Chelsea centre back Frank Sinclair and left backs Graeme Le Saux and Celestine Babayaro were all sidelined for the final due to injuries, causing player-manager Vialli to select Michael Duberry, and rookie third-choice left-back Danny Granville, who had recovered from an abscess pain.
 Central midfielder Poyet was also included in the starting line-up to join captain Dennis Wise, after returning from a damaged cruciate ligament.
 Together with forward and lead goalscorer Vialli, Flo began in the attack, instead of Zola, who was named as a substitute, despite making an improvement from his damaged groin, sustained in a league fixture against Liverpool in April.

 Stuttgart suffered from no player injuries, but defenders Frank Verlaat and Martin Spanring's bans, prevented them from taking part in the game, leading to manager Joachim Löw to replace Verlaat, with midfielder Murat Yakin as libero, and Thomas Berthold taking over Spanring's role in the middle.